 Adding and removing files

 To create a new item use the ni command.
 This might not seem useful with Visual Studio 2013 because any file added must also be added to your project file.
-Visual Studio 2015 does nto have a project file needing updates.
+Visual Studio 2015 does not have a project file needing updates.
 Instead a Glob pattern is used to determine what files should and should not be included in the project.
 That being the case, suddenly, ni makes more sense.

 Adding files